chaitanyagupta/qbase64/README.md

   array can be `T`, the elements themselves must conform to this restriction.

-* Max length of the byte array that is used as encoding input or decoding output should never exceed `+MAX-BYTES-LENGTH+`.
+* Max length of the byte vector that is used as encoding input or decoding output should never exceed `+MAX-BYTES-LENGTH+`.

 * Max length of the string that is used as encoding output or decoding